MCP ServersAuthoring MCP Server

 The Authoring MCP Server and the Documentation.AI REST API cover largely the same documentation-management tasks, but they expose them through different interfaces.
 Choose the Authoring MCP Server when you want an MCP-compatible AI client or agent to do the work for you, and choose the REST API when you want direct HTTP access from your own scripts, services, or CI/CD.
 For endpoint details, see the API reference overview.

 Use this server for authoring and documentation operations through an MCP client.
 If you need direct REST API access instead, use the Documentation.AI REST API.
-If your AI tool only needs read-only access to published content, use the Docs MCP Server.
+If your AI tool only needs read-only access to published content, use the Reader MCP Server.

 This server uses your Documentation.AI account permissions and can modify live documentation.
 Connect it only to AI tools and workflows you trust, and use branches when you want review before deployment.